ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 opaque CollectionJobID[16];
 ~~~

-This ID MUST be unique within the context of the corresponding DAP task.
-It is
+This ID value MUST be unique within the scope of the corresponding DAP task.
-RECOMMENDED that this be set to a random string output by a cryptographically
-secure pseudorandom number generator.

 To initiate the collection job, the collector issues a PUT request to
 `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.
 The body of the